 As a business owner, your time is often spent managing your business.
 That means you may not have the time to answer every incoming call yourself.
 And, whether you have a dedicated receptionist or if everyone in your office is responsible for answering the phone, all employees should know and follow basic call handling best practices.

 If you haven’t made these expectations clear with all of your staff, you could be leaking leads and ultimately losing business.
-So, here are five important tasks to make sure your entire team is up to speed on call handling best practices to make sure that everyone who answers your phone is converting more calls into customers.
+So, here are five important tasks to make sure your entire team is up to speed on call handling best practices and tips to make sure that everyone who answers your phone is converting more calls into customers.

 Promptly Answering the Phone